CAN bus wiring test

 Measurement 2: line-break test

 The shorting plug connects all wires of the bus at the end of the cable.
 The loop impedance and the cable length are determined.
 Values can differ, then you should look for breaks and bad connections.
-If you did not disconnect some nodes, the determined length can vary.
+If you did not disconnect some nodes, the determined length could vary.
 To measure short cables is not easy.
 The calculated length is more exact at longer cables.

 Preparation for step 3: